 Your dentist may allow you to use your discount dental plan to reduce the cost of your dental visit once you have reached your annual maximum for your dental insurance plan, or before your benefits kick in.
-This means that they cannot be used on the same dental visit; however, owning both plans could benefit you in a number of ways.
+This means that they can’t be used on the same dental visit; however, owning both plans could benefit you in a number of ways.

 Reasons I Might Need a Dental Insurance Plan and a Discount Dental Plan

 If you have a dental insurance plan already, you might think it’s pointless to have a discount plan, too.
 There are some instances in which a discount dental plan is a good supplement to your current dental insurance plan, or a good alternative.